LeBron James Blasts Donald Trump For Disinviting Eagles, Says No Teams Want To Visit White House

 Unfortunately, what began with the Philadelphia Eagles will likely continue with the winner of the NBA Finals.
 If LeBron James struck a chord across sports, the Stanley Cup winner could follow suit.
 The Minnesota Lynx who won the WNBA championship were never invited to the White House.

-As long as Donald Trump is in office it could be a trend which continues.
-At least in LeBron James’ eyes.
-Because of LeBron James’ words, Donald Trump may end the tradition all together.
+As long as Donald Trump is in office it could be a trend which continues, at least in LeBron James’ eyes.
+Because of LeBron James’ words, Donald Trump may end the tradition altogether.